UPDATE 2-Cricket-Test Series Zimbabwe v New Zealand scoreboard

-July 28 (Gracenote) - Scoreboard at stumps on the first day in the first Test between Zimbabwe and New Zealand on Thursday in Bulawayo, Zimbabwe
+July 29 (Gracenote) - Scoreboard at stumps on the second day in the first Test between Zimbabwe and New Zealand on Friday in Bulawayo, Zimbabwe

 Bowling